Shukhratov3082/Shukhratov3082/README.md

 Hi 👋 I'm Muxtor
 =======================

-Frontend developer
+Freelancer  &  Frontend developer
 ------------------

 * 🌍  I'm based in Tashkent, the capital of Uzbekistan.
 * 🖥️  See my portfolio at [Shukhratov](http://shukhratov-mid-portfolio.netlify.app)
 * ✉️  You can contact me at [poweshuxratov@gmail.com](mailto:poweshuxratov@gmail.com)
-* 🧠  I'm learning Tailwind, Firebase and TypeScript
+* 🧠  I'm currently learning Frontend libraries and tools
 * 🤝  I'm open to collaborating on Creation of websites with a unique and functional design

 ### Skills